Prostate Cancer (PC) and Benign Prostatic Hyperplasia (BPH) Differentiation by New miRNA Biomarker Panel

 BioGenex Xmatrx® automated systems and BioGenex miRNA ISH prostate panel probes were used to successfully differentiate prostate cancer and BPH. miRNA expression profiles were evaluated in formalin-fixed paraffin-embedded (FFPE) cases of different grades of prostate cancer, including paired normal prostate and BPH (1) and high-grade prostate cancer (2).
 The study findings demonstrated deregulation of miR-17 in prostate cancer IV tissues compared to the normal group.
 There was no significant difference in expression patterns of miR-17 in prostate cancer II and III.
 However, miR-125b was strongly upregulated in over 70% of cases of prostate cancer IV and III tissues, suggesting an oncogenic role of these miRNAs in prostate cancer tumorigenesis.
 In BPH tissues, only miR-205 was significantly upregulated, while miR-17 and miR-125b did not show any significant variation in expression pattern (1).
 The study findings underscore the importance of visualizing miRNA expression to differentiate cancer and benign cells with spatial differentiation in FFPE tumor tissues.
 The data also correlates well with other studies that showed that miR-125b is downregulated in prostate cancer, and its low expression associated with poor survival (2-4).
 An additional study reports overexpression of miR-17 in high-grade prostate cancer suggesting the possibility of using miR-17 as a biomarker for the aggressive prostate cancer phenotype (5).

-Please click on below links to download Biomarker miRNA Panel and Application Note for Prostate Cancer (PC) and Benign Prostatic Hyperplasia (BPH) Differentiation.
+Please click on above links to download Biomarker Panel and Application Note for Prostate Cancer (PC) and Benign Prostatic Hyperplasia (BPH) Differentiation.

 BioGenex also has an extensive catalog of over 240 unique miRNA probes